MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

       --files, -f FILES [FILES ...]
                             Consider only specified files
-      --retry, -U NUMBER    Number of retries action --wait, -W SECONDS    Wait seconds to start an action --user, -u USER       Login name used to log into the remote host
+      --retry, -U NUMBER    Number of retries action --retry-code, -M EXIT_CODE
+                            Retry action if rsync exit code is equal or greater than --wait, -W SECONDS    Wait seconds to start an action --user, -u USER       Login name used to log into the remote host